Eschatologue/CM_wiki/docs/class/fighter/witchblade.md

 ### Level 15: Greater Offering

 You can restore your own vitality by inflicting pain on others.
-When you use [Sanguine Offering](#level-3-sanguine-offering), you gain Temporary Hit Points equal to the :dmg-necrotic: Necrotic damage dealt to the creature.
+When you use [Sanguine Offering](#level-3-sanguine-offering), you gain Temporary Hit Points equal to the :dmg-necr: Necrotic damage dealt to the creature.

 Temporary Hit Points you gain from this feature last for 1 minute, or until you gain temporary hit points again.